jfrog/xray-splunk-integration/README.md

 splunk_index: the index on splunk to write this data into for the violation records
 splunk_detail_index: the index on splunk to write this data into for the violation detail records
 splunk_sourcetype: the source type to be given to this data stream in splunk
+xray_url_thread_count: integer value of the number of concurrent threads to read xray violation details url
 ```

 Optionally you can pass at the end: